 - No U.S. government aid is available to foreign students, including student loans.
 However, we do offer a $3,500 International Student Grant and you may qualify for Jessupacademic and athletic scholarships.
 We do not offer full academic or athletic scholarships.
 These scholarships are only partial awards and will not cover the entire cost of an education at Jessup.
 You will be responsible for any remaining tuition, fees, room and board, books and supplies, and miscellaneous expenses.
 Please contact the Admission Office for details about the applicable scholarships.

 - You must provide official evidence of complete financial support for your annual educational costs at Jessup.
-The annual tuition, fees, room and board for the current academic year may be found on the I-20 F-1 VISA Requirements for Admission document.
-The annual COA includes tuition, fees, room and board does not include books, supplies, transportation and miscellaneous expenses.
-The official evidence that the funds are available must be shown by monthly bank statements for one year with the total amount in U.S. dollars; it can be from more than one source.
+The annual Cost Of Attendance (COA) for the current academic year may be found on the I-20 F-1 VISA Requirements for Admission document.
+The annual COA includes tuition, fees, room & board, books, supplies, transportation and miscellaneous expenses.
+The official evidence that the funds to cover COA are available must be shown by monthly bank statements for one year with the total amount in U.S. dollars; it can be from more than one source.

 Ø If the student's personal funds are going to be used to pay for all or a portion of their educational costs at Jessup, then official evidence that the funds are available must be submitted to Jessup, shown through monthly bank statements, for one year, with the total amount in U.S. dollars equaling one of the budgeted amounts listed in the I-20 (F-1 VISA Requirements for Admission '15-'16, depending on living situation.IMPORTANT NOTICE: Once the admissions requirements are completed and official documentation of complete and sufficient financial support for an I-20 are provided, the admission application will be submitted for consideration.
 If accepted, the student must pay a $5,000 (US Dollars) enrollment deposit in order to reserve a spot and be eligible to register for classes.
 If the student cancels before the first day of classes, Jessup will fully refund the $5,000.
 Upon receipt of the enrollment deposit, an I-20 will be issued to the student.
 Each semester balance owed must be paid before starting classes or else be reported to INS.